 While all those names carry weight with collectors and award show judges, its humbler mainline bottles are no less noble.
 Dating back to 2000, Buffalo Trace and Eagle Rare — the brand’s two most available brands — have earned more awards than are worth counting.

-How to Score Bottles
+How to Score Bottle

 All Buffalo Trace Distillery whiskeys are distributed “on allocation.”
 This means there’s a specific number of bottles allocated to each state throughout the year across its whole catalog.
 This is done to ensure retailers, restaurants and consumers in every state get a shot at some.